 b.
 The concept of Honours degree is introduced in the curriculum for all B. Tech. programs.
 The main objective of Honours degree in a discipline is to provide additional learning opportunities for academically motivated students and it is an optional feature of the B. Tech. program.
 In order to earn Honours degree in a discipline, a student has to earn 20 extra credits by studying FIVE advanced courses for 15 credits (by choosing not more than TWO courses in a semester staring from III B.Tech.
 I Semester) and by carrying out a mini project for 5 credits in the concerned branch of Engineering.
 The Evaluation pattern of theory courses shall be similar to the regular program courses evaluation.
-Students aspiring for Honours degree must register from III B.Tech II-Semester onwards.
-Students may register for mini project from III B.Tech II-Semester.
+Students aspiring for Honours degree must register from III B.Tech I-Semester semester onwards.
+Students may register for mini project from III B.Tech II-Semester onwards and complete the same by the end of IV B. Tech I-Semester.